SuperFLEB/blender_deep_copy_demo/README.md

 https://github.com/SuperFLEB/blender_deep_copy_demo

-This is a Blender addon that allows you to do more in Blender than you could before.
+This is a Blender addon that demonstrates the [Deep Copy Library](https://github.com/SuperFLEB/blender_deep_copy_lib) and can be used for debug and development.
-This Readme still nees to be written, as this is the dummy copy from the template.
-Don't that just lorem your ipsum?

 ## Features

-* Dummy copy
+Adds an operator that makes in-place copies of objects and their data, materials, and the nodegroups in materials.
+If there are collection instances, those are copied as well.

+* All data is made unique from unselected objects, but is common among the selection.
+* Some features are not yet covered.
+What will happen with them is your guess:
-* Dummy code
+  * Vertex instances
-* Dumb mistakes
+  * Geometry nodes

 ## To install